holomodular/ServiceBricks/README.md

 * Business Rule engine and use of polymorphic techniques to build business logic once that can be applied to any supported object.
 * Domain-driven design and event-based design for customizing business logic for any supported object and method.
 * Background processes, tasks and rules to support asynchronous processing.
-* Service Bus engine to support publication and subscription of system data, supporting Azure ServiceBus (basic) or (standard and premium - topics and subscriptions) out of the box.
+* Service Bus engine to support broadcasts of system data, supporting InMemory and Azure ServiceBus (basic - queues) or (standard and premium - topics and subscriptions) providers.
-* Supporting most SQL and NoSQL database engines with standard support for the following database engines out of the box: AzureDataTables, CosmosDb, InMemory, MongoDb, MySql, Postgres, Sqlite and SqlServer.
+* Supporting SQL and NoSQL database engines with standard support for the following database engines: AzureDataTables, CosmosDb, InMemory, MongoDb, Postgres, Sqlite and SqlServer.
 * All packages published via NuGet to quickly build new services and applications quickly.
-* Full Xunit unit test package, ServiceBricks.Xunit, to ensure your objects work correctly in the framework.
+* Full Xunit unit test package to ensure your microservices work correctly in the platform.
 Automatically get over 50% unit test code coverage and over 75% integration test coverage with just a few files and lines of code.

-## Completely Open Source
+## Open Source

 ServiceBricks is completely open source and all components used are MIT licensed with no other external dependencies.
-ServiceBricks only uses 3 packages:
+ServiceBricks only uses three (3) packages:

 * [AutoMapper](https://github.com/AutoMapper/AutoMapper)
 * [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json)